therickys93/javafacebookbotapi/README.md

 }
 ```

-* Finally in your dependencies add: ( this is only a thought )
+* Finally in your dependencies add:

 ```
 compile 'com.github.therickys93:javafacebookbotapi:0.1.0'